 - Leave them in the unopened, uncompromised can.
 You can simply chuck your can of biscuit dough into the freezer without any prep.
 Don’t worry; it won’t explode.
 When ready to use it, thaw it in the fridge for about 24 hours before opening and baking.

 - Open, line on a baking sheet, and freeze.
 You can make life simpler with some prep.
-Open the can of biscuits, line them on a baking sheet, cover with plastic wrap, and freeze.
+Open the can of biscuits, line them on a baking sheet, cover them with plastic wrap, and freeze.
 You can thaw on the counter for an hour before baking.

 Eating spoiled food can make you sick, from tummy aches to full-fledged food poisoning that may or may not require medical attention.
 That said, you need to be well aware of the signs of spoilage when it comes to canned biscuits.